 Removals shall be according to OPSS 510.

-The management of excess material shall be according to the Contract Documents.
+Management of excess material shall be according to the Contract Documents.

-When the end of a repair area is less than 100 m from the start of the next repair area in the same lane, the repair shall include both repair areas and the area between them.
+For HMA pavement, when the end of a repair area is less than 100 m from the start of the next repair area in the same lane, the repair shall include both repair areas and the area between them.
 This requirement does not apply to full depth HMA crack repairs, HMA joint strip repairs, or to HMA joint sealing where there is no separation of the joint between repair areas.

-All repairs, except for routing and sealing cracks, full depth crack repairs, temporary repair of potholes, and reconstruction, shall be for the full width of the lane or paved Shoulder that requires repair and be a minimum length of 5 m.
+All repairs, except for routing and sealing cracks, full depth crack repairs, temporary repair of potholes, and reconstruction, shall be for the full width of the lane or paved Shoulder that requires repair and be a minimum length of 5 m for HMA pavement, and one slab length for concrete pavement.
 The limits of reconstruction shall be as specified in the Owner approved Pavement Reconstruction Design Report.

 The surface course in all repair areas shall be placed flush against adjacent unrepaired pavement, and shall be constructed adjacent to curb and gutter, concrete barrier, catchbasins, manholes, and other Roadway elements according to the applicable Ontario Provincial Standard Drawing or Ministry of Transportation Drawing.